Are Trade Schools Worth It?

 Can I make a good living from a trade career?

 Earnings vary by trade and experience level.
-Many skilled workers enjoy stable, well-paying careers with opportunities for advancement or self-employment.
+Many skilled workers enjoy stable, well-paying careers, and the top 10 percent of electricians and plumbers both clear $108,000 a year (BLS, May 2025), with opportunities for advancement or self-employment.